BDIFluky/shroobada_beta/README.md

 ### Container Manager
 There are numerous container managers available, and selecting one often comes down to personal preference.
 Shroobada supports both Podman and Docker as container managers, allowing users to choose their preferred option.
 However, the provided YAML files serve as a helpful reference, making it simpler to transition to other container managers if needed.

+#### Podman Installation
+There are various [ways](https://podman.io/docs/installation) to install podman, as the version available through stable debian repo is usually not up to date, we'll build it from source.

+First, we'll start by fetching the dependencies.